 Everyone knows we stop at red lights and go when the light turns green.
 However, most of us remain blissfully unaware of unusual state laws, mainly because we rarely need to know them.

 What follows is a rundown of some very strange (but true) state (and city) laws regarding vehicles and their occupants.
-You can find basic requirement for your state at Car insurance cheap.
+You can find basic requirements for your state at Car insurance cheap.

 In the state of Alaska, it is illegal to drive with a dog tethered to the roof of your vehicle (not to mention cruel).